Gonzagadavid/calendar-json-api/README.md

 ```url
 http://localhost:3500/fullyear/<year>
 ```
-Passing the year 2031 as a parameter
+Entering the year 2031 as a parameter

 ```url
 http://localhost:3500/fullyear/2031